djalbat/sufficient/README.md

 }
 ```

-Alternatively, the `SynchronousTask` and `AsynchronousTask` classes can be sub-classed, with the helper methods now private methods that reside in the files that contain the class definitions:
+Alternatively, the `SynchronousTask` and `AsynchronousTask` classes can be sub-classed, with the helper methods now effectively becoming private methods that reside in the files that contain the class definitions:

 ```js
 const SetPasswordAsynchronousTask = require('./task/asynchronous/setPassword'),